Volunteer Q&A with Hadiza

 Volunteer tutor Hadiza is a first year Medicine student at the University of Oxford and applied to volunteer with Jacari in January 2024.
 We matched her to Maria*, a 15-year-old Year 9 student at a secondary school in East Oxford.
 Maria arrived in the UK from Thailand in December 2023 and started school new to English.

-1. What have you enjoyed most about your Jacari lessons?
+1. What have you enjoyed most about your Jacari sessions?

 My favourite thing about Jacari is finding out new things about Maria each week – I didn’t expect to have so much in common with her and it’s meant that I’ve really enjoyed finding out more about our shared interests and how I can incorporate those into the lessons I plan for her.
 We do have a lot of jokes together and it’s nice to have a laugh with her too!

-2. Can you describe your friendship with your Jacari tutee and their family?
+2. Can you describe your relationship with your Jacari tutee and their family?

 Maria and I get along quite well, we know a lot of the same sort of internet references and the songs she picks for our lessons remind me of what I used to listen to when I was her age!
 Since we normally do lessons in the family kitchen her mum is there too and she’s also lovely, she’s very thankful for what I do and sometimes she even gets involved with some of the activities I do with Maria.